getsentry/symbolicator/docs/api/symbolication.md

     - `domain.com`: Matches domain.com on any port.
     - `*:port`: Wildcard on hostname, but explicit match on port.
   - `headers`: A map of headers to send with every HTTP request while scraping.
+- `options`: Symbolication-specific options which control the endpoint's behavior.
+  - `dif_candidates`: Whether to return detailed information on DIF object candidates.
+  - `apply_source_context`: Whether to apply source context for the stack frames.
+  - `frame_order`: How stack frames are ordered.
+The possible values are `"callee_first"` and `"caller_first"`.
+The default is `"caller_first"`.
+    Frames in the response will be ordered the same way.

 ## Response